Digital transformation can be challenging for organisations.

 You’re designing brilliant online services – but how can you ensure that everyone can access them and has the skills to use them?
 Switch is our answer: a whole system approach to digital inclusion, based on our years of delivery experience and research.

-And we have Big Lottery funding to help build a digital inclusion project where you are!
+And we have National Lottery Community Fund funding to help build a digital inclusion project where you are!
 See below for more information.